 Weighing the Possibilities

 Since both of these peels are considered superficial peels, there is significantly less recovery time involved than there would be for deeper peels.
-Either of these peels can be performed in a couple of hours in your doctor’s office and you can resume your regular activities immediately afterward.
+Either of these peels can be performed in a couple of hours in your doctor’s office or at a clinic that provides VI peel treatment in Denver or in an area that’s more convenient to you.
+The best part is, you can resume your regular activities immediately afterward.

 Some light redness and peeling will be evident from a few days to as long as a few weeks after treatment, but this will usually clear up on its own.